ncatlab/nlab-content/pages/11259.md

 entirety of known mathematics upon set theory.
 One can easily imagine corrupting forces that could undermine these achievements.
-For example, one might suspect that there is already a trend towards believing some recent `theorems' in physics because they offer some predictive power rather than that they have any meaning, much less rigorous proof, with a possible erosion in established standards of rigor.
+For example, one might suspect that there is already a trend towards believing some recent "theorems" in physics because they offer some predictive power rather than that they have any meaning, much less rigorous proof, with a possible erosion in established standards of rigor.
 The QED system could offer an antidote to any such tendency.